GIS-Pro 2017 Call for Presentations

-The GIS-Pro 2016 Conference Committee invites your presentation proposals for URISA's 2016 Conference in Toronto.
-This year’s conference will once again bring together an international audience of your peers to present, discuss, analyze, and share their experiences, insights, solutions and yes, frustrations in the geospatial arena.
+The GIS-Pro 2017 Conference Committee invites your presentation proposals for URISA's 2017 Conference in Jacksonville.
+This year’s conference will once again bring together an international audience of your GIS peers to present, discuss, analyze, and share their experiences, insights, and solutions.
 Help us get the dialogue going.
 Presenting at GIS-Pro is rarely a one-way process… your presentation will just be the start of the discussion.

 - Get recognized for your achievements and enhance your professional profile.

 - Increase the visibility of your organization and your project.

 - Help somebody else who is facing similar challenges.